-For a long time Ostrava was considered to be only an industrial center, it was called the Black Ostrava.
-But recently Ostrava has done an amazing thing - it has turned its weakness into a strength - it turned the old industrial and mining centers into museums and cultural places.
-For example, one of the biggest festivals in the Czech Republic, Colours of Ostrava, takes place in a former coalmine, with one of the stages in a gasholder.
+For a long time, Ostrava was considered to be only an industrial centre, it was called the Black Ostrava.
+But recently Ostrava has done an amazing thing - it has turned its weakness into a strength - it turned the old industrial and mining centres into museums and cultural places.
+For example, one of the biggest festivals in the Czech Republic, Colours of Ostrava, takes place in a former coal mine, with one of the stages in a gasholder.

-These days, Ostrava is really a more cultural than industrial place, having worldwide artists performing here, such as Iggy Pop, Alanis Morissette, Cranberries or Nick Cave.
-It also offers a wide range of theatres of all kinds, cinemas, art galleries and music clubs.
+These days, Ostrava is really a more cultural than an industrial place, having worldwide artists performing here, such as Iggy Pop, Alanis Morissette, Cranberries or Nick Cave.
+Ostrava offers a variety of cultural and social activities.
+The local theatre is one of the best scenes in the country, The Gallery of Fine Arts and The Gallery of Plato are respected institutions with a refined design, exhibitions and music clubs hosting both known and budding musicians and bands of different genres.
+Adding a number of festivals, prestigious sporting events and tourist attractions, it is clear that there is no boredom in Ostrava.
 Not even mentioning the famous Stodolní Street - the Street That Never Sleeps - with its 70 clubs, pubs and bars in it.

 Ostrava is also an important economic centre.
 During the last ten years, there have been discovered a lot of new jobs in non-traditional sectors, which are for example the automotive industry, IT or outsourcing services.